TGOSS1984/uk_winter_mountain_tours_v2/README.md

 ### Project Management (Agile)

-Planning and delivery were tracked in an Agile board (GitHub Projects/Trello), with Epics refined into User Stories and Tasks.
+Planning and delivery were tracked in an Agile board (GitHub Projects), with Epics refined into User Stories and Tasks.
 Each story included acceptance criteria.

 - Board: <https://github.com/users/TGOSS1984/projects/3>
   - Backlog and prioritisation